elasticio/api-docs/source/includes/_contracts.md

 * InviteTokens
 * Flow's DynamicMetadata
 * Flow's DynamicSelectModel
-* Flow'sExecStat
+* Flow's ExecStat
 * Flow's ExecutionResult
 * Flow's MarathonEvent
 * Flow's RequestBin
 * Flow's TaskHooksData
-* Flow's TaskStats
 * Flow's TaskStatError
 * Flow's TaskVersion
 * Workspaces
 * Teams
 * Repos
 * RepoBuilds
-* User accounts who were only the members of the deleted Contract
+* User accounts who were only the members of the deleted Contract (and ssh keys associated with him/her).

+*Note, that process of deletion is asynchronous.
+Actual deletion of all data will be performed after API response, because it will take some time to terminate all containers of Contract's flows. *
 *A Contract cannot be deleted if any of its Components are used in another Contract's Flow*

 ### HTTP Request